 Why Work at Mercer

-With more than 8,600 students enrolled in 12 schools and colleges on campuses in Macon, Atlanta and Savannah; medical school sites in Macon, Savannah and Columbus; and at three Regional Academic Centers around the state, Mercer University is consistently ranked among the nation’s leading institutions by publications such as U.S. News & World Report.
+With more than 9,000 students enrolled in 12 schools and colleges on campuses in Macon, Atlanta, Savannah and Columbus, as well as 2 Regional Academic Centers around the state, Mercer University is consistently ranked among the nation’s leading institutions by publications such as U.S. News & World Report.
 While offering a breadth of programs found at much larger universities, Mercer maintains an intimate, student-focused culture more characteristic of smaller liberal arts colleges.
 Mercer is a community where your expertise will be valued, your knowledge expanded and your abilities challenged.

 At Mercer University, a Bear is more than a mascot: it's a frame of mind that begins with a strong desire to make the most out of your career.
 Mercer Bears do not settle for mediocrity or the status quo.
 If you're seeking an environment where your passion and determination are embraced, then you want to work at Mercer University.